 In our example, we want the address to come from a drop down field so the customer can just choose their office without having to type in the information.
 To do this, on the Data Capture tab, User Control Type should be set for Drop Down List.

 The user must select an address, so the Required check box is active.
 Note the address selections in the List Options field.
 As in the previous sample, a pipe character separates the city label, and hard returns are applied with a backslash and n or "\n".

-On the Format tab, the Field Usage setting (at the bottom of the screen) will be set to “Hide Field” for this field and the others being used in our field script.
+On the Format tab, the Field Usage setting will be set to "Hide Field" for this field and the others being used in our field script.
 The other settings on this tab are not important.
 We want to hide the form field from being seen by the customer on the template because it will be part of the field script which is part of the ContactInfo field we will be using.
 Always remember to click the Save button after applying field settings.